Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Summary

 The work reported here marks the first 1D analytic modeling of the XUV-driven transonic escape of secondary atmospheres from rocky exoplanets.
 Our inclusion of both ion-electron effects and forbidden-line cooling sets a precedent for modeling global loss of secondary atmospheres.
 Future studies involving state-of-the-art photochemistry, self-consistent hydrodynamics and molecular-kinetics simulations will be crucial in theoretically constraining Eta-Earth and the Cosmic Shoreline. \\

 \software{Mathematica 14.1 \citep{Mathematica}} \\

-R.D.C thanks Hamish Innes and Antonio Garc\'{\i}a Mu\~{n}oz for providing feedback on the manuscript, Sarah Blumenthal for advice on photochemistry and Robert E. Johnson for interesting discussions.
+R.D.C thanks Hamish Innes, Antonio Garc\'{\i}a Mu\~{n}oz, Brad Foley and Tad Komacek for providing feedback on the manuscript, Sarah Blumenthal for advice on photochemistry and Robert E. Johnson for interesting discussions.
 We thank the anonymous reviewer for comments that greatly improved the manuscript.
 This work was supported by the Science and Technology Facilities Council (STFC) and the Alfred P. Sloan Foundation under grant G202114194 (AEThER).